nr431207/Address-lookup/README.md

 # Address-lookup
 This is a full stack CRUD web application for saving personal diaries/logs.
-Users can perfom the following using this application:
+Users can perform the following using this application:
 -   Add a new content
 -   Delete a current content
 -   Edit a current content